 - Visitors to any Firestorm Games Venue aged under 16 must be accompanied by a responsible adult while in the Venue.

-- The South Wales Gaming Centre is fully liscensed and customers are prohibited from bringing and consuming their own alcohol in the venue.
+- The South Wales Gaming Centre is fully licensed and customers are prohibited from bringing and consuming their own alcohol in the venue.

 - No food, no drink and no bags or coats on any tabletop gaming table.
-Use the designated tables and specific space allocated between tables for any storage.
+Use the designated tables and specific space allocated between tables for any storage, food or drink.